CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

 ![](../assets/images/2025-08-21-10-46-25.png)\
 You don't see a difference, because all elements contained in the window directly are already as left as they can be.

-And again, this won't affect containing frames, so elements inside the `sg.LabelFrame` are aligned centered by default.
+And again, this won't affect containing frames, so elements inside the `sg.LabelFrame` are still aligned centered.

 To set the alignment for all frames, including the main window, utilize global-options:
 ```py